BrutusRex/Brutus-Ultimate-NFT-Blocklist/README.md

 # Brutus' Ultimate NFT Blocklist
-A massive Twitter blocklist for blocking NFT-related accounts.
+A massive Twitter blocklist for mass-blocking NFT-related accounts.

 The current largest NFT Twitter blocklist!
 This is a solo-made project.
 All major NFT pages and their followings are targeted.
 This blocklist also includes corporate accounts, brands, and celebrities who have supported and/or made their own NFTs (this includes Snoop Dogg, Lady Gaga, Nicki Minaj, T-Pain, Crazy Frog, Gummibar, Pepsi, McDonald's, etc.).
 I hope that it meets your standards and that it will improve your time spent on Twitter. :)